Victor-Palacios/DATASCIENCE_ANKI/HOW_TO_CONTRIBUTE.md

 5. Clone this repository to your account
   >If you need a refresher on how to do this and the steps below, this [repository](https://github.com/Stvad/CrowdAnki/blob/master/README.md#import-from-github) covers these in greater detail.
 6. Create a branch to hold your changes: Always branch out from `master` to work on your contribution.
 It's good practice to never work on the `master` branch.
-7. Open the "Learn Fundamentals of Data Science with Anki using Cloze Deletion and Image Occlusion" in Anki using Anki's import
+7. Open the "Learn Fundamentals of Data Science with Anki using Cloze Deletion and Image Occlusion" deck in Anki using Anki's import
   >It's a JSON file located in the 00_MASTER_Anki_JSON_file folder (I recommend using https://desktop.github.com to manipulate github without using the terminal)
 8. Try studying from the deck to get a feel for how the flashcards are made.
 9. Once you're comfortable with Anki, create your own deck using Create Deck (title it: New_Cards_Your_GitHub_UserName) if you want to add flashcards to this repository